 - Malfunctioning blower: A bad motor or unbalanced fan might stop airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified professionals at Service Experts Heating & Air Conditioning to repair the problem.
+If your AC freezes up, call on the ACE-certified professionals at Service Experts Heating & Air Conditioning to repair the problem.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things operating again fast.
 Contact us at 925-364-5427 to get air conditioning repair in Livermore with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.